davidsantiago/perforate/README.md

 ```

 ## News

+* Released version 0.3.1, which fixes a bug that prevented `defcase` from working correctly when the argument list was not empty.

 * Released version 0.3.0, which adds support for outputting benchmark results in new formats: EDN, CSV, and table.
 Also adds support for fixtures.
 Thanks to [Hugo Duncan](http://github.com/hugoduncan).